datacommonsorg/docsite/api/sheets/get_name.md

 grand_parent: API
 ---

-# Returning the Names Associated with a DCID
+# Returning the Names Associated with a Node

 The `=DCGETNAME(*dcids*)` formula returns the names associated with given DCIDs to a cell or a column range of cells.